Clever release names for creative developers

 Ubuntu and its alliterative, animal themes, are the first thing that comes to our minds when we think of noticeable nomenclatures used by developers — in place of boring, old-fashioned numbers — to label significant releases.
 More recently they’ve released Lucid Lynx, Maverick Meerkat, and Natty Narwhal.
 As I write this they are working on the Oneiric Ocelot release.

-Other developers have joined in the fun as well.
+Other developers have joined in the fun of creating clever release names for software updates.
 Android has made headlines with Froyo, Gingerbread, and Honeycomb, and has announced the next major version will be dubbed Ice Cream Sandwich.
 Apple is running through the list their list of furry Felidae with Tiger, Leopard and Snow Leopard.
 The list of lists goes on, as many companies, some memorable, some not (did someone say Chicago?), affix clever code names to their releases.

 Sequence-based Identifiers